cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ### NTT-Friendly Fields {#field-ntt-friendly}

-Some VDAFs require fields that are suitable for efficient computation of the number theoretic transform (NTT) {{SML24}}, as this allows for fast polynomial interpolation.
-(One example is Prio3 ({{prio3}}) when instantiated with the FLP of {{flp-bbcggi19}}.)
-Specifically, a field is said to be "NTT-friendly" if, in addition to satisfying the interface described in {{field}}, it implements the following method:
+Some VDAFs, including Prio3, require fields that are suitable for efficient computation of the number theoretic transform (NTT) {{SML24}}, as this allows for fast polynomial interpolation.
+Specifically, a field is said to be "NTT-friendly" if, in addition to the interface described in {{field}}, it provides the following interface:

-* `Field.gen() -> Field` returns the generator of a large subgroup of the multiplicative group.
+* `Field.gen() -> Self` is a class method that returns the generator of a large subgroup of the multiplicative group.
 To be NTT-friendly, the order of this subgroup MUST be a power of 2.

+* `GEN_ORDER: int` is the order of a multiplicative subgroup generated by `Field.gen()`.
+This is the smallest positive integer for which `Field.gen()**Field.GEN_ORDER == Field(1)`., where `**` denotes exponentiation in Python.

-In addition, the size of the subgroup dictates how large interpolated polynomials can be.
+The size of the subgroup dictates how large interpolated polynomials can be.
 It is RECOMMENDED that a generator is chosen with order at least `2^20`.

-NTT-friendly fields also define the following parameter:

-* `GEN_ORDER: int` is the order of a multiplicative subgroup generated by `Field.gen()`.

 ### Parameters